whataboutyou-ai/eunomia/pkgs/extensions/mcp/README.md

 eunomia-mcp init --sample
 ```

-You can now edit the policy configuration file to your liking.
+You can edit the created `mcp_policies.json` policy configuration file to your liking.
+Refer to the [templates][policy-templates] for example policies and rules.

 #### Validate Policy Configuration